s212781/MLOps-Project-Group13/Paws4ever/README.md

 ## Framework

 This project will focus on classifying different breeds of dogs.
 To do this, the Pytorch Image Models (timm) framwork will be used.
+The timm framework is part of fast.ai

+Since the content of the dataset is images, the optimal models has to consist of convolutional networks.
+Going into more detail, by utilising the summary of models given in the timm documentation, these models could potential contenders:

+- Cross-Stage Partial Networks
+- Xception
+- P PNasNet-5

 ## Dataset